finch185277/Introduction.to.Compiler.Design/hw2/README.md

   - `extern char* token_content`: catch the current token content passed from scanner.

 - `%error-verbose`: return __detailed__ error message.
+(this option have been removed in latest version, because this option cannot use in workstation)

 - `factor`: the smallest element of grammar.
 ```
 factor : IDENTIFIER tail